Apple Event 2022: iPhone 14, Apple Watch Series 8 And What To Expect

 A second-generation AirPods Pro, which some have dubbed AirPods Pro 2, would be an entirely new gadget with a fresh redesign.
 Its features could include lossless audio and an upgraded H1 chip.
 There can also be the removal of the iconic clicking stem.
 There could also be a unique sound feature in the case.

 Earlier in 2022, Bloomberg’s Mark Gurman said that Apple might introduce the over-the-ears AirPods Max in new colours and a lower price range.
-Currently priced at USD 549 (RM 2,464), there has been rumours since 2021 that Apple might bring in a low-end version AirPods Max at USD 399 (RM 1,791).
+Currently priced at USD 549, there has been rumours since 2021 that Apple might bring in a low-end version AirPods Max at USD 399.

 Also, in August 2022, Apple analyst Ming-Chi Kuo predicted that the new AirPods Pro would come with the same Lightning support charger as others.
 In a tweet, Kuo also said that Apple will switch to USB-C cable charging cases for all AirPod models in 2023.